DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 ##Copy Memory Byte Values

 The `MEMCOPY` statement is used to copy a variable's value to a memory location.
-The form is:
+There are two forms, depending on how the destination value is interpreted.
+The forms are:

 `MEMCOPY` *variable_name* `TO` *destination*

+or

+`MEMCOPY` *variable_name* `TO` `ADDRESSIN` *destination*

 The *variable_name* must be one of `A, B, X`

 The *destination* must be an octal address, a variable name, or a mnemonic location name

+In the first form, the address to be written is supplied directly.
+In the second form, the address to be written is contained within the supplied address.

 ###Examples

 `MEMCOPY A TO B`
 `memcopy a to display`
 `memcopy b to a`
 `memcopy x to 0200`

+---
+`# circuitous way to set LEDs to 0252, demonstrating ADDRESSIN`
+`let a = 128 # Demonstrating use of decimal (octal 0200)`
+`let b = 0xAA  # Demonstrating use of hexadecimal (octal 252)`
+`memcopy b to addressin a`
+---

 ##Addition